Jon Stewart: Television

+Accolades and achievements

 Stewart and other members of The Daily Show have received three Peabody Awards for "Indecision 2000" and "Indecision 2004", covering the 2000 presidential election and the 2004 presidential election, respectively.
 He received his third Peabody in 2016 for his tenure at The Daily Show.

 The Daily Show received the Primetime Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program in 2001, 2003, 2004, 2005, 2006, 2009, 2011, 2012, and 2015 and Outstanding Variety, Music, or Comedy Series for 10 consecutive years from 2003 to 2012.
 In 2013, the award for both categories instead went to The Daily Show spin-off The Colbert Report.
 In 2015, The Daily Show resurfaced, winning both categories for one last time for Stewart's swan song as host.
 Stewart won the Grammy Award for Best Comedy Album in 2005 for his recording, America (The Book): A Citizen's Guide to Democracy Inaction.

 In the December 2003 New Year's edition of Newsweek, Stewart was named the "Who's Next?" person for 2004, with the magazine predicting that he would emerge as an absolute sensation in that year.
 (The magazine said they had been correct at the end of that year.)
 Stewart was named among the 2005 Time 100, an annual list of 100 of the most influential people of the year by Time magazine.

-In 2004, Stewart spoke at the commencement ceremonies at his alma mater, William and Mary, and received an honorary Doctor of Arts degree.
+In 2004, Stewart spoke at the commencement ceremonies at his alma mater, William & Mary, and received an honorary Doctor of Arts degree.
 Stewart was the Class Day keynote speaker at Princeton University in 2004, and the 2008 Sacerdote Great Names speaker at Hamilton College.
 Stewart and The Daily Show received the 2005 National Council of Teachers of English (NCTE) George Orwell Award for Distinguished Contribution to Honesty and Clarity in Public Language.
 Stewart was presented an Honorary All-America Award by the National Soccer Coaches Association of America (NSCAA) in 2006.
 On April 21, 2009, President of Liberia Ellen Johnson Sirleaf made Stewart a chief.
 On October 26, 2010, Stewart was named the Most Influential Man of 2010 by AskMen.

 For his advocacy on behalf of 9/11 victims and families, Stewart was one of eighteen individuals and organizations awarded the Bronze Medallion on December 16, 2019.
 The Bronze Medallion is the highest award conferred upon civilians by New York City.

-On April 24, 2022, Stewart was awarded the Mark Twain Prize for American Humor at the Kennedy Center in Washington, DC for his lifelong contribution to the world of comedy.
-In December 2022, Stewart was named a Money Changemaker by Money.com.
+On April 24, 2022, Stewart was awarded the Mark Twain Prize for American Humor at the Kennedy Center in Washington, D.C., for his lifelong contribution to the world of comedy.